GlenDC/tsg/README.md

 TSG, short for Tiny Site Generator, is an opinionated bare minimum site generator with localization support for all files.

+> **WARNING**: this tool is still unstable, under active development and incomplete.
+> You advised to not use TSG yet in any of your own products for anything else besides experimentation!

 What does TSG allow you to do:

 - generate a static HTML website;